alertflex/altprobe/README.md

-The repository contains the source code for Alertflex Controller, an installation script, and configuration files for the Central node.
+The repository contains the source code for Alertflex Collector/Enforcer, also known as Altprobe, as well as installation scripts for Altprobe, cyber security sensors, and scanners.

 The Alertflex project is a tool that helps manage the security of software development and operations (DevSecOps) by orchestrating various functions like application security, posture management, and workload protection.
 The project combines popular free and open source software to create a distributed solution for hybrid cloud infrastructure.